Companion Volunteer

 Companion Volunteers Commit to:

-• One year of service (beginning September- August annually) provide weekly visits to families (scheduled to meet volunteer needs, with plenty of flexibility for other life commitments!)
+• Provide weekly visits to families (scheduled to meet volunteer needs, with plenty of flexibility for other life commitments!)

 • Providing transportation in their own vehicle